 Exploring American national parks

-There are over 60 national parks in the United States, and over 70% of them are national parks in the west!
-The National Park Service was established by President Theodore Roosevelt in the 1930’s, and since then, it has seen millions of visitors (international and domestic) each year.
+There are over 60 national parks in the United States.
+And over 70% of them are national parks in the west!
+The National Park Service was established by President Theodore Roosevelt in the 1930’s.
+Since then, it has seen millions of visitors (international and domestic) each year, including many traveling families.

 We love visiting national parks because they give us a chance to learn about the natural environment, and see the natural diversity that the United States has to offer.
 During our USA road trip, we were able to visit over twelve parks, monuments, and historic sites within the National Park Service.
 The kids learned so much about the different locations that we were visiting.